enricmartos/SpringBootApp2/README.md

 ## Personal goals

-- Keep getting familiar with Spring Boot framework and learn how to perform basic CRUD operations
+- To get familiar with Spring Boot framework and learn how to perform basic CRUD operations
+- To acquire experience with ORM (Object-Relational Mapping) and JPA (Java Persistence API)
-- Implement and manage file uploads such as images
+- To implement and manage file uploads such as images

 ## Core technologies